serverless/serverless/docs/providers/azure/guide/quick-start.md

 ### Dry-Run Deployment

-Before you deploy your new function app, you may want to double check the resources that will be created, their generated names and other basic configuration info.
+Before you deploy your new service, you may want to double check the resources that will be created, their generated names and other basic configuration info.
 You can run:

 ```bash
 # -d is short for --dryrun